-(L) Payments, Additional Grants in Aid and Other Requirements.

-(1) For a school district operating under the financial supervision of an Authority created under Article 34A, the general State aid otherwise payable to that district under this Section, but not the supplemental general State aid, shall be reduced by an amount equal to the budget for the operations of the Authority as certified by the Authority to the State Board of Education, and an amount equal to such reduction shall be paid to the Authority created for such district for its operating expenses in the manner provided in Section 18-11.
-The

-- 1 remainder of general State school aid for any such district - 2 shall be paid in accordance with Article 34A when that Article - 3 provides for a disposition other than that provided by this - 4 Article.

-- 5 (2) (Blank).

-- 6 (3) Summer school.
-Summer school payments shall be made as

-- 7 provided in Section 18-4.3.

-- (M) Education Funding Advisory Board.
+- (L) Payments, Additional Grants in Aid and Other Requirements. - 16 (1) For a school district operating under the financial supervision of an Authority created under Article 34A, the 17 18 general State aid otherwise payable to that district under this 19 Section, but not the supplemental general State aid, shall be reduced by an amount equal to the budget for the operations of 20 the Authority as certified by the Authority to the State Board 21 22 of Education, and an amount equal to such reduction shall be paid to the Authority created for such district for its 23 24 operating expenses in the manner provided in Section 18-11.
+The 25 remainder of general State school aid for any such district 26 shall be paid in accordance with Article 34A when that Article 27 provides for a disposition other than that provided by this Article.
+28 - 29 (2) (Blank). - 30 (3) Summer school.
+Summer school payments shall be made as provided in Section 18-4.3. - 32 (M) Education Funding Advisory Board. - 33 The Education Funding Advisory Board, hereinafter in this 34 subsection (M) referred to as the "Board", is hereby created.

-9 The Education Funding Advisory Board, hereinafter in this 10 subsection (M) referred to as the "Board", is hereby created.
-The Board shall consist of 5 members who are appointed by the 11 Governor, by and with the advice and consent of the Senate.
-The 12 members appointed shall include representatives of education, 13 14 business, and the general public.
-One of the members so 15 appointed shall be designated by the Governor at the time the 16 appointment is made as the chairperson of the Board.
-The initial members of the Board may be appointed any time after 17 18 the effective date of this amendatory Act of 1997.
-The regular 19 term of each member of the Board shall be for 4 years from the third Monday of January of the year in which the term of the 20 member's appointment is to commence, except that of the 5 21 22 initial members appointed to serve on the Board, the member who 23 is appointed as the chairperson shall serve for a term that 24 commences on the date of his or her appointment and expires on 25 the third Monday of January, 2002, and the remaining 4 members, 26 by lots drawn at the first meeting of the Board that is held 27 after all 5 members are appointed, shall determine 2 of their 28 number to serve for terms that commence on the date of their 29 respective appointments and expire on the third Monday of January, 2001, and 2 of their number to serve for terms that 30 31 commence on the date of their respective appointments and expire on the third Monday of January, 2000.
-All members 32 appointed to serve on the Board shall serve until their 33 respective successors are appointed and confirmed.
-Vacancies 34 shall be filled in the same manner as original appointments.
+The Board shall consist of 5 members who are appointed by the Governor, by and with the advice and consent of the Senate.
+The members appointed shall include representatives of education, business, and the general public.
+One of the members so appointed shall be designated by the Governor at the time the appointment is made as the chairperson of the Board.
+The initial members of the Board may be appointed any time after the effective date of this amendatory Act of 1997.
+The regular term of each member of the Board shall be for 4 years from the third Monday of January of the year in which the term of the member's appointment is to commence, except that of the 5 initial members appointed to serve on the Board, the member who is appointed as the chairperson shall serve for a term that commences on the date of his or her appointment and expires on the third Monday of January, 2002, and the remaining 4 members, by lots drawn at the first meeting of the Board that is held after all 5 members are appointed, shall determine 2 of their number to serve for terms that commence on the date of their respective appointments and expire on the third Monday of January, 2001, and 2 of their number to serve for terms that commence on the date of their respective appointments and expire on the third Monday of January, 2000.
+All members appointed to serve on the Board shall serve until their respective successors are appointed and confirmed.
+Vacancies shall be filled in the same manner as original appointments.
 If a vacancy in membership occurs at a time when the Senate is not in session, the Governor shall make a temporary appointment until the next meeting of the Senate, when he or she shall appoint, by and with the advice and consent of the Senate, a person to fill that membership for the unexpired term.
 If the Senate is not in session when the initial appointments are made, those appointments shall be made as in the case of vacancies.

-The Education Funding Advisory Board shall be deemed established, and the initial members appointed by the Governor to serve as members of the Board shall take office, on the date that the Governor makes his or her appointment of the fifth initial member of the Board, whether those initial members are then serving pursuant to appointment and confirmation or pursuant to temporary appointments that are made by the Governor as in the case of vacancies.
+The Education Funding Advisory Board shall be deemed established, and the initial members appointed by the Governor to serve as members of the Board shall take office, on the date initial member of the Board, whether those initial members are pursuant to temporary appointments that are made by the